Tor Onion Browser's Creator Explains Free Version For iOS

 Last month the Tor Project also released the first alpha version of the sandboxed Tor Browser.

-If you can afford an iDevice (Score:2)
+If you can afford an iDevice (Score:3)

 Why would 99 cents be an issue?